Orton-Gillingham Based Reading Software

-The Orton-Gillingham remediation method have been in use since the 1930’s and has been proven effective with thousands of students around the world.
+The Orton-Gillingham remediation method has been in use since the 1930’s and has been proven effective with thousands of students around the world.
 These techniques are taught in only a very small number of public school systems today, and only within special education classes.
 This intensive, sequential phonics-based system teaches the basics of word formation before people learn–visual, auditory and kinesthetic.
 The Orton-Gillingham method reaches to a student’s strength while seeking to improve his or her weaknesses.

 The Language Tune-Up Kit (LTK®) curriculum includes the eight essential instructional elements needed to successfully teach students.
 These elements include: